espressif/esp-idf/examples/protocols/slip/slip_udp/README.md

 This provides SLIP support for connection to Contiki gateway devices, allowing the ESP platform board to be used to bridge between low-power networks and IP (Wifi / Ethernet).

+This example also demonstrates creating custom network interfaces, including UART drivers and lwIP netif layers, and attaching them to the standard `esp_netif` component, so the generic system interfaces can still use the common approach of listing all interfaces, updating states, posting events and handling routing priorities.
+Please refer to the implementation of [slip_modem](components/slip_modem) component for more details.

 ## How to use example

 ### Hardware Required